-- 2.1 Ordinary meetings of the Council will take place in accordance with the agreed calendar of meetings.
-Ordinary meetings will: - (a) elect a person to preside if the Chairman of the Council or Vice Chairman of the Council is not present; - (b) approve the minutes of the last meeting and sign them as a correct record; - (c) receive any declarations of interest from Members; - (d) receive any announcements from the Chairman of the Council, Leader, Members of the Cabinet or the Chief Executive; - (e) receive any Deputations or consider petitions submitted in accordance with the Council's Petitions Scheme - (f) receive any questions from, and provide answers to, the public; - (g) receive any questions from Members of the Council; - (h) deal with any business from the last Council meeting; - receive reports from the Cabinet and the Council's committees and receive questions and answers on any of those reports as required by law or specifically referred by those bodies; - (j) receive reports about and receive questions and answers on the business of joint arrangements and external organisations; - (k) consider motions on notice; - (I) receive Minutes of Committees which have been previously circulated;
+2.1 - y meetings of the Council will take place in accordance with the agreed calendar of s.
+Ordinary meetings will: (a) elect a person to preside if the Chairman of the Council or Vice Chairman of the Council is not present; (b) approve the minutes of the last meeting and sign them as a correct record; (c) receive any declarations of interest from Members; (d) receive any announcements from the Chairman of the Council , Leader , Members of the Executive / Cabinet or the Chief Executive ; (e) receive any Deputations or consider petitions submitted in accordance with the Council's Petitions Scheme (f) receive any questions from, and provide answers to, the public; (g) receive any questions from Members of the Council; (h) deal with any business from the last Council meeting; (i) receive reports from the Executive/Cabinet and the Council's committees and receive questions and answers on any of those reports as required by law or specifically referred by those bodies; (j) receive reports about and receive questions and answers on the business of joint arrangements and external organisations; (k) consider motions on notice; (I) receive Minutes of Committees which have been previously circulated;

-- (m) consider any business as required by statute; and - (n) consider any other business specified in the summons to the meeting. - 2.2 It is the right of Council at any ordinary or extraordinary meeting to establish or dissolve any board or committee (apart from Cabinet) or to review its size and terms of reference giving regards to existing rules around proportionality. - 2.3 If a meeting of Council is to be cancelled before the notice and summons has been sent out, this is to be agreed with the Chairman and Vice Chairman of the Council and the Leader of the Council, or Deputy Leader in their absence. - 2.4 No meeting of Council shall be cancelled if the notice and summons has already been sent out.
+(m) consider any business as required by statute; and (n) consider any other business specified in the summons to the meeting.
+2.2 board or right of Council at any ordinary or extraordinary meeting to establish or dissolve any recommittee (apart from Cabinet / Executive) or to review its size and terms of e giving regards to existing rules around proportionality.
+2.3 out, this eting of Council is to be cancelled before the notice and summons has been sent is to be agreed with the Chairman and Vice Chairman of the Council and the of the Council, or Deputy Leader in their absence.
+2.4 No meet out. ing of Council shall be cancelled if the notice and summons has already been sent 3.
+Extraord dinary Meetings 3.1 - ple or bodies listed below may require the Chief Executive to call Council meetings on to ordinary meetings: (a) the Council by resolution; (b) the Chairman of the Council; (c) the Monitoring Officer, or (d) the Chief Finance Officer; and (e) any five Members of the Council if they have signed a requisition presented to the Chair of the Council and he/she has refused to call a meeting or has failed to call a meeting within seven days of the presentation of the requisition.